dhmit/gender_analysis/documentation/source/tutorial/tutorial.rst

 Visualizing Your Metadata
 =========================

-Metadata is the cornerstone of the Gender Analysis Toolkit, with it being required for many of the toolkit's functions, and it aids in the analysis of several more.
+Metadata is the cornerstone of the Gender Analysis Toolkit, with it being required for many of the toolkit's functions and aiding in the analysis of several more.
 Sometimes, it is helpful to get a broad look at some instances of your metadata.
 For instance, how many of the authors in your corpus are male?
 How many are female?
 What time periods are you looking at?
 The toolkit provides simple functions for you to visualize all of this, saved as .png files.